matthewconnell/jbook_example/intro.md

-# Vancouver tree dataset
+# EDA samples

-This Jupyter book will give some insight into Vancouver's tree population and is a short example about what you can do with a Jupyter Book.
+This Jupyter book will give some insight into Vancouver's tree population and the history of LEGO and is a short example about what you can do with a Jupyter Book.

 You can use the table of contents to navigate through the files in this book.